How do the MagLOCK pedals work?

 Here are a few things to look for when shopping for shoes:

-- Flat undersoles – shoes with flatter undersoles work better with the flat surface of our pedals.
+- Flat undersoles – shoes with flatter undersoles usually integrate better with the flat surface of our pedals.
 There's a possibility that if your shoes are bumpy or more contoured on the underside, it may make connecting to the pedal more difficult.

 - Rubbery/soft undersoles – helps with gripping the pedal.

-- Slightly recessed cleat area on the underside – helps decrease any unnecessary space between the bottom of your shoes and your pedals, giving you more points of contact and better grip.
+- Slightly recessed cleat area on the underside – helps decrease any extra space between the bottom of your shoes and your pedals.
+If the cleat area of the shoe is slightly recessed, it will give you more points of contact with the pedal, and better grip.